 Adenoid Cystic Carcinoma (ACC)

 T-cell Acute Lymphoblastic Leukemia (T-ALL)

-Our investigational lead candidate is a novel, injectable, potent and selective small molecule gamma secretase inhibitor (GSI).
-AL101 is currently being studied in 2 ongoing Phase 2 trials.
-Our ACCURACY trial for the treatment of patients with recurrent/metastatic adenoid cystic carcinoma (R/M ACC), and our Phase 2 TENACITY trial for the treatment of patients with recurrent/metastatic triple negative breast cancer (R/M TNBC).
-In addition Ayala is planning to initiate a Phase 2 trial of AL101 for the treatment of relapsed/refractory T-cell acute lymphoblastic leukemia (R/R T-ALL).
+AL101 is a novel, injectable, potent and selective small molecule gamma secretase inhibitor (GSI).
+AL101 is currently being studied in a Phase 2 ACCURACY trial for the treatment of patients with recurrent/metastatic adenoid cystic carcinoma (R/M ACC).

 The US Food and Drug Administration (FDA) granted Orphan Drug Designation and Fast Track Designation to AL101 for the potential treatment of ACC.